dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ### How to configure it {.unlisted .unnumbered}

-Recording ETW data is possible without any extra download since Windows 10 with `Wpr.exe`.
+Recording ETW data is possible without any extra download since Windows 10 with `WPR.exe`.
 But to enable system-wide profiling you must be an administrator and have the `SeSystemProfilePrivilege` enabled.
 The \underline{W}indows \underline{P}erformance \underline{R}ecorder tool supports a set of built-in recording profiles that are suitable for common performance issues.
 You can tailor your recording needs by authoring a custom performance recorder profile xml file with the `.wprp` extension.

 If you want to not only record but also view the recorded ETW data you need to install the Windows Performance Toolkit (WPT).
 You can download it from the Windows SDK[^1] or ADK[^2] download page.
 The Windows SDK is huge; you don't necessarily need all its parts.
 In our case, we just enabled the checkbox of the Windows Performance Toolkit.
 You are allowed to redistribute WPT as a part of your own application.